-The Holmes Park water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP) for its technical, financial, and managerial capacity to provide safe drinking water to you.
-To ensure that we provide the highest quality of water available, your water system is operated by Massachusetts certified distribution and treatment operators who oversee the routine operations of our system.
+The Holmes Park water system is routinely inspected by the Massachusetts Department of Environmental Protection (MASSDEP) for its technical, financial, and managerial capacity to provide safe drinking water to you.
+To ensure that we provide the highest quality of water available, your water system is operated by Massachusetts Licensed Drinking Water Operators who oversee the routine operations of the system.

-Opportunities for Public Participation
+Public Participation